 - To analyze the impacts of current policies, institutions and expenditure, and to identify opportunities to mainstream biodiversity considerations into economic sectors and development planning, in order to reduce the pressures exerted by the drivers of biodiversity loss and to achieve cost-effectiveness; - To undertake a comprehensive assessment of current funding and future needs to achieve the Aichi Targets, following the questions: (a) What are the cost coefficients of basic biodiversity management functions?
-What are opportunities and barriers to improve cost-effectiveness? (b) How much would it cost to remove the above barriers? (c) What financing is hence required to meet national targets set in terms of the global biodiversity targets adopted under the new CBD Strategic Plan for the period 2011-2020?

-• To roll out appropriate national-level biodiversity financing strategies and mechanisms through which countries can identify, access, combine and sequence multiple sources of environmental and development finance for meeting their biodiversity needs and achieving the CBD's Aichi Targets.
+What are opportunities and barriers to improve cost-effectiveness? (b) How much would it cost to remove the above barriers? (c) What financing is hence required to meet national targets set in terms of the global biodiversity targets adopted under the new CBD Strategic Plan for the period 2011-2020? - To roll out appropriate national-level biodiversity financing strategies and mechanisms through which countries can identify, access, combine and sequence multiple sources of environmental and development finance for meeting their biodiversity needs and achieving the CBD's Aichi Targets.

-In light of the above, UNDP and other partners in the Initiative is seeking the services of a Policy and Institutional Review expert, to conduct an analysis/assessment of: a) the sectoral policies and practices that drive biodiversity and ecosystem change; and b) identify and assess the specific institutions that both affect and depend upon biodiversity and ecosystems.
-The Policy and Institutional Review exercise will utilise an existing tool/workbook to assess four (4) key areas of biodiversity management as outlined below:
+In light of the above, UNDP and other partners in the Initiative are seeking the services of a Private Finance/Business expert to undertake an analysis of finance flows for biodiversity-related expenditures by examining the level of mining and the tourism sector expenditures on biodiversity-related issues, and in collaboration with other members of the national and international team, support the development of a resource mobilization strategy (financial strategy) to cover the cost of implementing the NBSAP.
+The Private Expenditure Review exercise will utilise an existing tool/workbook to assess four (4) key areas of biodiversity management as outlined below:

-- Biodiversity mainstreaming into sectoral and national development plan; - Protection of ecosystems, species and genetic diversity; - Restoration of ecosystems and habitats; - Access and benefits sharing from the use of genetic resources
+- Biodiversity mainstreaming at institutional/organisational level strategic and operational plans; - Protection of ecosystems, species and genetic diversity; - Restoration of ecosystems and habitats; - Access and benefits sharing from the use of genetic resources

-The specific Terms of Reference for the Policy and Institutional Review are outlined in Annex 1.
+The specific Terms of Reference for the Private Expenditure Review are outlined in Annex 1.